Docs Menu

 Note

-When you connect to a deployment through the playground connection dialog, that connection is added to your MongoDB for VS Code Connections list.
+When you connect to a deployment through the playground connection dialog, that connection is added to your VS Code Extension Connections list.

 If you select a section of your playground, you may optionally run only the selected portion.
 You may run either a single line or multiple lines of your playground.

-MongoDB for VS Code shows the Run Selected Lines from Playground link immediately above your selected section.
+VS Code Extension shows the Run Selected Lines from Playground link immediately above your selected section.
 Click this link to test and troubleshoot specific lines or sections of your playground.

 MongoDB Playgrounds are JavaScript files and can work with popular Visual Studio Code formatting and linting extensions like Prettier and ESLint.